Updated

 Pros

-• SOC 2 compliant secure data management platform
+• SOC 2-compliant for secure data management.

 2. Collibra